apparebit/prettypretty/README.md

 iTerm2](https://raw.githubusercontent.com/apparebit/prettypretty/main/docs/figures/rgb6-ansi-iterm2.png)

-To recap, prettypretty has robust support for:
+Overall, prettypretty has robust support for:

-  * Maximizing the label contrast for a given background color;
-  * Maximizing the background contrast for a given text color;
+  * Automatically determining a terminal's level of color support;
+  * Automatically determining a terminal's color theme;
+  * Automatically determining whether a color theme is light or dark;
+  * Automatically determining whether the OS is in light or dark mode;
+  * Automatically adjusting terminal styles to terminal capabilities;
   * Finding the closest color out of several;
-  * Using that search to perform high-quality downsampling;
+  * Using that search to perform high-quality downsampling to 8-bit and ANSI colors;
+  * Maximizing label contrast for a given background color;
+  * Maximizing background contrast for a given text color;
+  * Converting colors between sRGB, Display P3, Oklab, Oklch, and a few other color spaces;
+  * Gamut mapping out-of-gamut colors;
+  * Finding the closest color out of several;
-  * Theming the sixteen extended ANSI colors;
+  * Using that search to perform high-quality downsampling to 8-bit and ANSI colors;
-  * Automatically determining the current terminal theme.

-More is yet to come...
+Are you still using chalk or other, poor substitutes for real terminal color?
+It's time to switch to prettypretty!

 ---

 Copyright 2024 Robert Grimm.
-The code in this repository has been released as open source under the [Apache 2.0](LICENSE).
+The code in this repository has been released as open source under the [Apache 2.0](LICENSE) license.